SrGMC/musify/README.md

 [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)

 Musify is a simple and fast music player, built from the ground up, using web technologies such as HTML, CSS and JavaScript, all wrapped on Electron Framework.
 This is my first project as a computer science student.
-I've tried my best to write a code that follows common coding conventions, but keep in mind that you may find spaghetti code, poorly documented code or common beginner errors.
+I've tried my best to write a code that follows common coding conventions, but keep in mind that you may find common beginner errors.
 If so, feel free to help and contribute to improve this app.

 ## Table of Contents